mjmcnelis/RKM/README.md

 | ERK  | embedded      |
 | SDRK | step doubling |

-I originally derived the RKM algorithm in one of my papers to solve fluid dynamic equations (see Sec.
+The RKM algorithm was first used in one of my papers to solve fluid dynamic equations (see Sec.
 3.6 for the derivation)

     M. McNelis, D. Bazow and U. Heinz, arXiv:2101.02827 (2021)